Vishvamitra: Trisanku

-Harishchandra/Ambarisha's sacrifice
+Harishchandra's sacrifice

-While undertaking a penance, Kaushika helps a boy named Shunashepa who has been sold by his parents to be sacrificed at Harishchandra/Ambarisha's yagna to please Varuna.
-The king's son Rohit does not want to be the one sacrificed, as was originally promised to Varuna, so young Sunashepa is taken.
-A devastated and terrified Sunashepa falls at the feet of Kaushika, who is deep in meditation and begs for his help.
+While undertaking a penance, Kaushika helps a boy named Shunashepa who has been sold by his parents to be sacrificed at Harishchandra's yagna to please Varuna.
+Harishchandra's son Rohit did not want to be the one sacrificed to Varuna, as was originally promised to Vishwamitra.
+Instead Sunashepa was selected.
+A devastated and terrified Shunahshepa falls at the feet of Kaushika, who is deep in meditation and begs for his help.

 Kaushika teaches secret mantras to Sunashepa.
 The boy sings these mantras at the ceremony, is blessed by Mitra and Varuna and Ambarisha's ceremony is completed.

-In another version of the story, Sunahshepa is lost son of Vishvamitra.
-When Vishvamitra was Prince of Bharats (Kaushik) - and his name was Vishwarath then, he was abducted by the enemy king Shambar.
-There, Shambar's daughter, Ugra, falls in love with Vishvarath.
-Ugra convinces Prince Vishvarath to marry her.
-Looking at the good character of Vishvarath, Shambar also agrees for the marriage.
-Soon after the marriage, the Bharatas win the battle against Shambar.
-When they found their Prince Vishvarath alive, they feel happy but they could not accept Ugra as their future queen as she is an Asura.
-To convert Ugra into an Sura, Vishvarath creates Gayatri Mantra, but people still refuse to accept her.
-Soon she gives birth to a son, but to save the son from the angry people, the greatest female sage Lopamudra sends the child to a hidden place.
-To Lopamudra and Vishvarath's sadness, people kill Ugra.
-But the son is saved, without the knowledge of Vishvarath.
-This child grows young and he comes to sacrifice himself in the ceremony of Ambarisha (or King Harishchandra).